 MODULE AUTHOR and PROJECT COORDINATOR

-Judy Steers is the program director of the “Ask & Imagine” youth theology and leadership program at Huron University College and teaches part time in the MDiv program at Huron.
-She is also the Program Associate for Youth Initiatives for the Anglican Church of Canada.
+Judy Steers was the program director of the “Ask & Imagine” youth theology and leadership program at Huron University College and teaches part time in the MDiv program at Huron.
+She also served for 10 years as the the Program Associate for Youth Initiatives for the Anglican Church of Canada.
 Her ministry has included congregational ministry, teaching, consulting, workshop leading and camping ministry and she is a trainer with Godly Play Canada.
 Whenever possible she engages her passions for singing, drumming, outdoor adventure, spirited play, off-the-wall ideas and whimsical creativity into her life and ministry working with youth leaders, young adults and teens, including two of her own.
-If you send us an email, Judy is the one who will answer it and who will set you up with group bundles or innovative training ideas to use Trailblazing in your own context.

 MODULE AUTHOR and FOUNDING COORDINATOR